boswellp/BotFramework/README.md

 We use Smooch for multichannel integration for the main FIDICbot integration on SMS, Telegram, Messenger, Viber and LINE.
 WeChat  proved complicated (getting an Official Account is OK; getting the OA authenicated so that one can at least have WeChat integration for WeChat users outside China is difficult).
 In the end we managed to get FIDICbot working in a sandboxed account.

 The MBF version of FIDICbot for Skype has a read.me that serves as the online <a href="https://github.com/boswellp/MBF-FIDICbot/blob/master/README.md">help page</a>.
-This help page references the FIDIC.tips help page for the main (Smooch-hosted) version of FIDICbot (for SMS, Messenger, Telegram, Viber, and LINE and <a href="http://fidic.pw">fidic.pw</a>) at <a href="http://fidic.tips/fidicbot">FIDIC.tips/FIDICbot</a>.
+This help page references the FIDIC.tips help page for the main (Smooch-integrated) version of FIDICbot (for SMS, Messenger, Telegram, Viber, and LINE and <a href="http://fidic.pw">fidic.pw</a>) at <a href="http://fidic.tips/fidicbot">FIDIC.tips/FIDICbot</a>.

-The current MBF version of FIDICbot is deployed with Azure.
+The current MBF version of FIDICbot is deployed on Azure and the Github repository is <a href="https://github.com/boswellp/MBF">MBF</a>.

-We recently set up a Twitter DM version that does not us Smooch as the channel integrator.
-This will be described separately.
+We recently set up a Twitter DM version (see <a href="https://twitter.com/messages/compose?recipient_id=759383192247861248">@FIDICbot</a>) that does not us Smooch as the channel integrator.
+This will be described separately (see <a href="http://www.fidic.tips/chatbot">FIDIC.tips</a> for a summary.